 executions and also people would rather have a life sentence ultimately than be executed.

-lot of their lives in prison already and they know how to function in prison.
-In fact, in many cases they're even more comfortable in prison than they are out of prison, which is a sad state of
+spent a lot of their lives in prison already and they know how to function in prison.
+In fact, in many cases they're even more comfortable in prison than they are out of prison, which is a sad

-one of the reasons why a lot of people like me and Rachel and our colleagues work on this work is because it is a focal point for social ills or our society's failures.
-And we feel like if we
+that's one of the reasons why a lot of people like me and Rachel and our colleagues work on this work is because it is a focal point for social ills or our society's failures.
+And we feel like

-can work at the lowest level and bring that up then maybe that brings everything up.
-So, if we can humanize the most dehumanizing people, and create compassion for the people who have the least
+if we can work at the lowest level and bring that up then maybe that brings everything up.
+So, if we can humanize the most dehumanizing people, and create compassion for the people who have the

 JAMES LOHMAN: You know, I think the cases that come to my mind are the ones that show the futility of the process, and the hopelessness of the entire